astr0junk/backbone.WSR/README.md

 # backbone.WSR
 Library for WebSocket Requesting for Backbone Models and Collections.
 This library will override Backbone.Sync method.
 If it will find a correct event name and dataschema for sending by WebSocket - it will send it!
-All sending in binary frame format (by ArrayBuffer).
+All messaging makes in binary frame format (by ArrayBuffer).
 Expected response from server in binary frame format too.

 # Usage example